Rainbow celebrations as Australians vote for same-sex marriage

 Nick Economou, a political scientist at Monash University, said Turnbull "should feel emboldened by the result and this is the sort of thing he has been looking for to show some assertive leadership".

-The 'no' campaign had sought to leverage powerful local religious organizations in a survey campaign that was criticized by some in the 'yes' camp as divisive and aggressive.
+The 'no' campaign had sought to leverage powerful religious organisations in a survey campaign that was criticised by some in the 'yes' camp as divisive and aggressive.

+On the strength of the "yes" vote, conservatives dropped a plan for a competing bill that would have allowed private businesses to refuse services like wedding cakes for same-sex weddings by objecting on religious grounds.

 (Reporting By Colin Packham and Tom Westbrook.
-Writing by Jane Wardell.; Editing by Michael Perry)
+Writing by Jane Wardell.
+Additional reporting by Melanie Burton; Editing by Michael Perry, Robert Birsel)